Skip to content

 The Platform

-The platform comprises The Monolith, a stationary vault running local computation with zero cloud dependency; The Rune, a biometrically secured signing device that distributes cryptographic authority so no single point of compromise exists; and ClavOS, a custom zero-knowledge operating system where every line of code that does not serve the user's sovereignty has been removed.
+The platform comprises The Monolith, a stationary vault running local computation with zero cloud dependency; The Rune, a biometrically and gesture secured signing device that distributes cryptographic authority so no single point of compromise exists; and ClavOS, a custom zero-knowledge operating system where every line of code that does not serve the user's sovereignty has been removed.

 Swiss Jurisdiction